GlebkaF/eslint-plugin-strict-vue/README.md

 ## 🎭 Rules

-* [require-jsdoc](docs/rules/require-jsdoc.md) - require JSdoc comments for Vue props, and Vuex actions and state.
+* [require-jsdoc](./docs/rules/require-jsdoc.md) - require JSdoc comments for Vue props, and Vuex actions and state.
+* [no-root-store-calls](./docs/rules/no-root-store-calls.md) - disallow dispatch/commit to the global namespase.
+* [no-root-store-assets](./docs/rules/no-root-store-assets.md) - disallow the use of rootGetters and rootStore.

 ## License
 MIT